 Is Metal a game changer?
 An interview with Feral Interactive

-When Apple announced Metal for macOS at the 2015 WWDC keynote, I was super excited.
+When Apple announced MacOS Metal at the 2015 WWDC keynote, I was excited.

-Metal was a set of 3D tools that should optimize GPU usage and maximize the graphics potential of your Mac.
-It sounded like a dream come true for gamers and developers alike.
-The thing that could take Mac gaming to the next level.
+Metal was introduced as a set of 3D tools that would optimize GPU usage and maximize the graphics potential of your Mac.
+It sounded like a dream come true for gamers and developers alike, the thing that could take Mac gaming to the next level.

 But then the year went by and nothing happened.
-Metal for Mac was never mentioned during 2016’s WWDC keynote and over a year in (a Mac Metal version was first introduced with El Capitan), not a single game supported it.
+It wasn't even mentioned during 2016's WWDC keynote, and a year later, not a single game supported it.

 It all started to sound like a marketing gimmick that wouldn't change a thing.

-But to better understand how important Metal can truly be for gaming, I decided to sit down with Andy Wood, Head of Commercial at Feral Interactive, and ask a few questions.
+But to better understand how important it can truly be for gaming, I decided to sit down with Andy Wood, Head of Commercial at Feral Interactive, and ask a few questions.

-After all, who knows Mac gaming better than Feral Interactive?
+After all, who knows Mac gaming better than Feral?